Sonoco Products (NYSE:SON) Updates Q2 2022 Earnings Guidance

-Sonoco Products (NYSE:SON – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
+Sonoco Products (NYSE:SON – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.60-$1.70 for the period, compared to the consensus earnings per share estimate of $1.27.
 The company issued revenue guidance of -.

-Sonoco Products (NYSE:SON – Get Rating) last posted its earnings results on Thursday, April 21st.
-The industrial products company reported $1.85 EPS for the quarter, beating analysts’ consensus estimates of $1.74 by $0.11.
-Sonoco Products had a negative net margin of 0.71% and a positive return on equity of 23.98%.
-The firm had revenue of $1.77 billion for the quarter, compared to the consensus estimate of $1.77 billion.
-During the same period last year, the firm posted $0.90 EPS.
-The company’s revenue was up 30.9% on a year-over-year basis.
-As a group, sell-side analysts forecast that Sonoco Products will post 5.48 earnings per share for the current year.
+A number of research analysts have recently commented on the company.
+Deutsche Bank Aktiengesellschaft raised their price target on Sonoco Products from $63.00 to $65.00 in a report on Monday, April 18th.
+Seaport Res Ptn cut Sonoco Products from a buy rating to a neutral rating in a research note on Friday, April 22nd.
+StockNews.com lowered Sonoco Products from a buy rating to a hold rating in a research report on Wednesday, April 27th.
+Citigroup began coverage on Sonoco Products in a research report on Friday, July 1st.
+They set a buy rating and a $66.00 price objective for the company.
+Finally, TheStreet lowered Sonoco Products from a b rating to a c+ rating in a research report on Thursday, May 19th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat, the company presently has an average rating of Hold and an average price target of $64.14.

-SON has been the subject of several recent research reports.
-TheStreet downgraded Sonoco Products from a b rating to a c+ rating in a report on Thursday, May 19th.
-Seaport Res Ptn lowered shares of Sonoco Products from a buy rating to a neutral rating in a research note on Friday, April 22nd.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Sonoco Products from $63.00 to $65.00 in a research report on Monday, April 18th.
-Wells Fargo & Company lifted their price objective on Sonoco Products from $59.00 to $64.00 and gave the company an equal weight rating in a report on Tuesday, April 19th.
-Finally, StockNews.com lowered Sonoco Products from a buy rating to a hold rating in a report on Wednesday, April 27th.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Hold and an average target price of $64.14.
+The firm also recently declared a quarterly dividend, which was paid on Friday, June 10th.
+Shareholders of record on Tuesday, May 10th were given a $0.49 dividend.
+This is an increase from Sonoco Products’s previous quarterly dividend of $0.45.
+This represents a $1.96 annualized dividend and a yield of 3.42%.
+The ex-dividend date was Monday, May 9th.
+Sonoco Products’s payout ratio is currently -502.55%.

-In other news, CFO Julie C. Albrecht sold 1,693 shares of the business’s stock in a transaction that occurred on Monday, April 25th.
-The stock was sold at an average price of $61.89, for a total transaction of $104,779.77.
-Following the sale, the chief financial officer now owns 54,091 shares of the company’s stock, valued at approximately $3,347,691.99.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-0.47% of the stock is owned by insiders.
+In other Sonoco Products news, CFO Julie C. Albrecht sold 1,693 shares of Sonoco Products stock in a transaction that occurred on Monday, April 25th.
+The stock was sold at an average price of $61.89, for a total value of $104,779.77.
+Following the transaction, the chief financial officer now directly owns 54,091 shares of the company’s stock, valued at approximately $3,347,691.99.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Insiders own 0.47% of the company’s stock.

-Several large investors have recently made changes to their positions in the company.
-State Street Corp raised its position in shares of Sonoco Products by 13.4% during the 1st quarter.
-State Street Corp now owns 8,240,829 shares of the industrial products company’s stock worth $515,546,000 after purchasing an additional 972,157 shares during the last quarter.
-Fuller & Thaler Asset Management Inc. acquired a new position in shares of Sonoco Products during the 1st quarter worth approximately $51,618,000.
-BlackRock Inc. raised its position in shares of Sonoco Products by 3.4% during the 1st quarter.
-BlackRock Inc. now owns 10,991,558 shares of the industrial products company’s stock worth $687,633,000 after purchasing an additional 362,516 shares during the last quarter.
-Invesco Ltd. raised its position in shares of Sonoco Products by 29.1% during the 1st quarter.
-Invesco Ltd. now owns 1,228,838 shares of the industrial products company’s stock worth $76,875,000 after purchasing an additional 277,198 shares during the last quarter.
-Finally, Vanguard Group Inc. raised its position in shares of Sonoco Products by 1.6% during the 1st quarter.
-Vanguard Group Inc. now owns 10,583,807 shares of the industrial products company’s stock worth $662,123,000 after purchasing an additional 164,106 shares during the last quarter.
-77.06% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of SON.
+State Street Corp increased its position in Sonoco Products by 13.4% in the 1st quarter.
+State Street Corp now owns 8,240,829 shares of the industrial products company’s stock worth $515,546,000 after buying an additional 972,157 shares during the period.
+Fuller & Thaler Asset Management Inc. acquired a new stake in shares of Sonoco Products during the 1st quarter worth approximately $51,618,000.
+BlackRock Inc. grew its holdings in shares of Sonoco Products by 3.4% during the 1st quarter.
+BlackRock Inc. now owns 10,991,558 shares of the industrial products company’s stock worth $687,633,000 after purchasing an additional 362,516 shares in the last quarter.
+Invesco Ltd. grew its holdings in shares of Sonoco Products by 29.1% during the 1st quarter.
+Invesco Ltd. now owns 1,228,838 shares of the industrial products company’s stock worth $76,875,000 after purchasing an additional 277,198 shares in the last quarter.
+Finally, Vanguard Group Inc. grew its holdings in shares of Sonoco Products by 1.6% during the 1st quarter.
+Vanguard Group Inc. now owns 10,583,807 shares of the industrial products company’s stock worth $662,123,000 after purchasing an additional 164,106 shares in the last quarter.
+77.06% of the stock is currently owned by institutional investors.

 About Sonoco Products (Get Rating)